lightning/bolts/02-peer-protocol.md

     - MUST NOT send a `tx_signatures` message

 The receiving node:
-  - if the received `witness_stack` weight results in the peer's paid feerate falling below the *opener*'s feerate for the funding
+  - the `witness_stack` weight lowers the effective `feerate` below the the *opener*'s feerate for the funding transaction:
-    transaction:
     - SHOULD broadcast their commitment transaction, closing the channel.
   - SHOULD apply `witness`es to the funding transaction and broadcast it
   - if has already sent or received a `funding_locked` message for this